-3-Methylcrotonyl-CoA Carboxylase Deficiency (MCCD) is an organic aciduria caused by the deficiency of an enzyme that plays a role in the metabolism of leucine.
+3-Methylcrotonyl-CoA carboxylase deficiency is an organic aciduria caused by the deficiency of 3-methylcrotonyl-CoA carboxylase enzyme (3-MCC) that plays an important role in the metabolism of leucine.
 Patients with this enzyme defect appear normal at birth, with the first signs and symptoms of the condition appearing in infancy or early childhood.
-These signs include a poor appetite, a lack of energy, lethargy, extreme sleepiness, irritable mood, hypotonia, nausea, vomiting, feeding difficulties, and behavior changes.
+These signs include poor appetite, lethargy, extreme sleepiness, irritable mood, hypotonia, nausea, vomiting, feeding difficulties, and behavior changes.
 If left untreated, the condition can progress to delayed development, breathing problems, seizures, liver failure, and coma, sometimes even leading to death.
 The severity of the symptoms differs from patient to patient.
 Some children with the enzyme deficiency remain asymptomatic, and do not require any treatment or management.

 In 2003, the Hamad Medical Corporation, in partnership with the University Children's Hospital of Heidelberg built a comprehensive newborn screening program.
 Between December 2003 and July 2006, Lindner et al. (2007) investigated 25,214 neonates born in Qatar for inborn errors of metabolism and endocrine disorders.
 One neonate was diagnosed with MCC deficiency.
 Result of newborn screening was available at 10-days of age, while treatment was started at 42-days.